dnordstrom/migraine/README.md

     migration.map "products" => "spree_products"

+**TODO:** In the future, Migraine will provide methods for dealing with differences in column types.
+You should then be able to tell Migraine how you want it to convert data from a source record to a destination record.
+This will probably be done by passing a block that takes source data as input, and relies on you to manipulate it and return the destination data.

 If source and destination tables have the same name in both databases, you can make it even shorter.